kgateway-dev/kgateway/docs/content/guides/integrations/vault/aws-irsa-auth/_index.md

 If this fails see [Access denied due to identity-based policies – implicit denial](#access-denied-due-to-identity-based-policies--implicit-denial)

-## Gloo Edge
+## Gloo Gateway

-Lastly, install Gloo Edge by using a configuration that allows Vault and IRSA credential fetching.
+Lastly, install Gloo Gateway by using a configuration that allows Vault and IRSA credential fetching.
 This guide has only been verfied with Vault installed in the same EKS cluster we created in the [AWS section](#aws).

 ### Step 1: Prepare Helm overrides